 The measurements involved in our scenario are explicitly depicted in Figure \ref{fig:scenario_and_graph} (left).
-As a resource constrained chaser, we assume the AUV uses a low-grade INS solution.
-This INS is composed by an attitude and heading reference system (AHRS)---measuring linear accelerations, orientation with respect to the world frame (ENU) and angular velocities---a Doppler velocity logger (DVL) for linear velocity measurements, and a pressure sensor to measure the depth of the AUV.
-For homing, the chaser's sensor suite only consists on an acoustic communication modem, through which it receives \textit{relayed} Ultra-short Baseline (USBL) acoustic measurements (detailed in Section \ref{sec:acoustic_message}) sent by the target after measuring them firsthand; thus, we assume the target mothership to be equipped with the necessary acoustic positioning and communications systems to measure a relative range and bearing to the AUV (i.e. USBL), and send it over to the AUV via the acoustic communication link.
+As a resource constrained chaser, we assume the AUV uses a low-grade inertial navigation solution.
+This solution is composed of an attitude and heading reference system (AHRS)---measuring linear accelerations, orientation with respect to the world frame (ENU) and angular velocities---a Doppler velocity logger (DVL) for linear velocity measurements, and a pressure sensor to measure the depth of the AUV.
+For homing, the chaser's sensor suite only consists on an acoustic communication modem, through which it receives \textit{relayed} USBL acoustic measurements (detailed in Section \ref{sec:acoustic_message}) sent by the target after measuring them firsthand; thus, we assume the target mothership to be equipped with the necessary acoustic positioning and communications systems to measure a relative range and bearing to the AUV (i.e. USBL), and send it over to the AUV via the acoustic communication link.

 Within our more specific problem formulation, the variable nodes for the chaser and the target in the factor graph shown in Figure~\ref{fig:scenario_and_graph} represent their state vectors, which take the following form: